PdxCodeGuild/20171003-FullStack-Day/4 - Django/labs/lab05-blog.md

 - BlogPost
     - user: a many-to-one relationship to the User table
     - title: text of the post's title
-    - body: text of the post's body
+    - body: text of the post's body (use TextField rather than CharField)
     - timestamp: when the post was made